 In third grade, students (and Common Core) just barely touch on the attributes of geometry, yet it seems on every practice test I find, there are still tons of questions related to them.
 While I know that in later grades they get in-depth a bit more, I like to make sure I am covering my bases and trying to help the characteristics stick a little in their memories.
 Here are 10 ways to help you review the attributes of those geometric shapes, without going insane! 🙂

-Here are 10 ways to review the attributes of geometric shapes, but in no particular order, and of course there are more ideas out there floating around!
+Here are 10 ways to review the attributes of geometric shapes – in no particular order – and, of course, there are more ideas out there floating around!

 1.)
 Play Pictionary!
-Have one student read the attributes and draw it.
+Have one student read the attributes and draw the shape.
 The other students have to guess the specific name.
 When they guess the name, then have them say they knew that it was a _(name)_ because they noticed it had _(attribute)_.

 2.)
 Create Polygons with Personalities.
 My friend Jodi over at Clutterfree Classroom has a great literacy and math activity where the students give character traits to polygons and write about it.
 This makes a great bulletin board display.

 4.)
 Have a Geo-Hunt.
 Have students go on a scavenger hunt around your classroom and look for the various polygons.
-As they find it they mark it down in one column what item they found and in the other column its characteristics.
-Then after they are done, they create a graph noting which polygon was the most popular.
+As they find them, they mark down in one column what item they found and in the other column its characteristics.
+Then, after they are done, they create a graph noting which polygon was the most popular.
 If desired, create a large graph as a whole class and discuss each.

 5.)
 Create these really cool and colorful foldables.
 I love foldables.
-(If you have ever purchased any of my products you know there is almost always at least one foldable in everything I do.
+(If you have ever purchased any of my products, then you know that there is almost always at least one foldable in everything I do.
 This is no exception.
 This is from my area and perimeter math workshop unit.)
 Students draw a picture on the outside and list the attributes on the inside.

 6.)
 Play Go Fish.
-In the middle of a lesson or activity, randomly have a student draw a slip of paper out of a bag that asks a question such as, “what are the attributes of a quadrilateral?”
+In the middle of a lesson or an activity, randomly have a student draw a slip of paper out of a bag that asks a question such as, “What are the attributes of a quadrilateral?”
 This will keep them on their toes because they have no idea when it’s coming or who you’ll select.
-If you add in a treat if answered correctly, that could also add to the fun.
+If you add in a treat when answered correctly, that could also add to the fun.
 (That’s completely up to you!)

 7.)
 Play Bingo.
-On the board write the name of the polygons.
-Students fold a piece of paper into 9 boxes (or whatever you choose) and create a free space.
-They enter randomly 8 other names of the polygons.
+On the board, write the name of the polygons.
+Students fold a piece of paper into nine boxes (or whatever you choose) and create a free space.
+They enter randomly eight names of the polygons.
 You draw a polygon’s name and read off the attributes.
 Students then mark the spot on their bingo board.
-Whoever has 3 in a row wins!
+Whoever has their in a row wins!